x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - In the Exchange admin center, navigate to **Recipients** \> **Resources**.
 The new room mailbox is displayed in the mailbox list.
 Under **Mailbox Type**, the type is **Room**.

-- In Exchange PowerShell, run the following command to display information about the new room mailbox.
+- In Exchange Online PowerShell, run the following command to display information about the new room mailbox.

   ```
-  Get-Mailbox <Name> | FL Name,RecipientTypeDetails,PrimarySmtpAddress
+  Get-Mailbox <Name> | Format-List Name,RecipientTypeDetails,PrimarySmtpAddress
   ```

 ### Create a room list

 If you're planning to have more than a hundred rooms, or already have more than a hundred rooms created, use a room list to help you organize your rooms.
 If your company has several buildings with rooms that can be booked for meetings, it might help to create room lists for each building.
 Room lists are specially marked distribution groups that you can use the same way you use distribution groups.
-However, you can only create room lists using the Exchange Management Shell.
+However, you can only create room lists using Exchange Online PowerShell.

-#### Use Exchange PowerShell to create a room list
+#### Use Exchange Online PowerShell to create a room list

 This example creates a room list for building 32.